- Search The Registry

 - Creating Support

 Ray Brown was born on this date in 1926.
 He was a Black jazz bassist.

 Born in Pittsburgh, Brown started on piano but switched to bass as a member of his high school orchestra.
 After graduating, he worked in some territory bands before moving to New York in 1945, where he was immediately drawn into the emerging bebop revolution.
-The 19-year-old bassist was hired without an audition by Dizzy Gillespie's experimental big band that included such bebop innovators as Charlie Parker, Bud Powell, and Max Roach.
+The 19-year-old bassist was hired without an audition by Dizzy Gillespie's experimental big band, including bebop innovators such as Charlie Parker, Bud Powell, and Max Roach.
 His bass talents were featured on such sides as “One Bass Hit,” recorded by a sextet led by Gillespie in 1946.

 He co-founded the group L. A. Four with saxophonist Bud Shank, Brazilian guitarist Laurindo Almeida, and drummer Shelly Manne.
 He also appeared regularly on the “Merv Griffin Show.”
 He recorded the album "Something for Lester” with pianist Cedar Walton and drummer Elvin Jones.
 Since 1989, Brown has recorded a series of albums for the Telarc label, many of which featured his trio with pianist Benny Green.
 His most recent recordings included “Live at Starbucks,” “Superbass 2,” and “Some of My Best Friends Are...
 Guitarists.”
 Brown lived in the Sherman Oaks area of Los Angeles with his wife, Cecilia.

-After a career that spanned more than half a century, Ray Brown died on July 2, 2002, in his sleep.
+After a career that spanned over half a century, Ray Brown died in his sleep on July 2, 2002.
 He was in Indianapolis, finishing an engagement at the Jazz Kitchen after the U. S. portion of a concert tour.